Sgalaano/KingsHood/README.md

 1. Only view details of a single neighborhood.

 ### How to use
-To use DaHood, you must login/register.
+To use Kings Neighbourhood, you must login/register.
 Once logged in, you will be able to see posts and businesses only for your hood.
 You can add your posts and businesses in your hood.
 As a user you can search for a specific business from the search bar in the navbar.
 You also have the possibility to edit your profile and view the posts that you've submitted.